railwayapp/docs/src/docs/guides/cli.md

 ### Add Database Service

-Provision plugins (databases) for a project.
+Provision database services to your project.

 ```bash
 railway add
 ```
-Prompts you to select one or more plugins to provision for your project.
+Prompts you to select one or more databases to provision for your project.

 ### Logout